-In object-oriented programming, there are five basic principles (OOP principles, SOLID) that, properly applied, make the difference between a good and a bad design.
+In object-oriented programming, there are five basic principles (SOLID) that, properly applied, make the difference between a good and a bad design.
 The difference between an application that is easy to maintain and one that is not.
 The difference between a good developer and a bad one.
-Today I would like to concentrate on the first principle in object oriented design (single responsibility principle) but first let’s mention the 5 solid principles:

 - Single Responsibility Principle